bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+	The inner function calls on the the variable "name" which is in the outer function called personalDice.
+"Name" is no where
+	defined in the inner function as a variable.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+	The function called on is always the same and the arguments passed into the function are different in each case.

 c.
 What is the lexical scope of `newRoll`?